 Getting to Clarke Quay, I took the bus no. 32 from City Hall Exit B, straight to Clarke Quay.
 It’s no more than a kilometer away.
 The only mistake I made was getting to Clarke Quay in the afternoon.
 This is a place that comes to life in the evening – like most popular hubs.

 At noon, bars, restaurants, and clubs were still asleep.
 When I got my River Cruise tickets, the Hooters was still opening up.
 Talking of the River Cruise, it takes you through the SG river.
 Running by some of the country’s most historic landmarks like the Fullerton Hotel, bridges like Cavenagh Bridge, Singapore Merlion, and Old Hill Street Police Station.

 Some other familiar buildings to spot are the Esplanade, Asian’s Civilisation Museum, the city Skyline, and ArtScience museum.
-It costs S$25 per head and S$10 lesser for children.
-Get your ticket deals from Klook for the best offers!
+It costs S$28 per head and lesser for children.
+Get your ticket discounts from Klook.com for the best offers!